jsandino/wine-rag/README.md

 ## Description

 This project showcases how an external data source can be incorporated in the generation process of a pre-trained, foundation model.
-Thus, in this case, the authoritative knowlege base is constructed from a data set of wine ratings, by implementing the following ETL data pipeline:
+Thus, in this case, the authoritative knowledge base is constructed from a data set of wine ratings, by implementing the following ETL data pipeline:

 ![ETL pipeline](images/pipeline.png)